RajeshNandhan/GitHubCoreConsoleDesignPatterns/README.md

 # lifetime of this?

-This code base is only intend to learn csharp programming and private and will be deleted soon
+This code base is only intend to learn csharp programming

+# reference

+Code and content related to this project is in link file